 It is a great way to learn from your competitors without copying their tactics:

-3. Write Titles for More Than One Audience
+Write Headlines for More Than One Audience

 Another audience to direct content for is social media shares.
 This audience doesn’t actually read content but is constantly on the lookout for compelling information to select, organize, and present to social followers.